mertcandav/MochaDB/README.md

 <b>MochaDB is a user-friendly, loving database system that loves to help.</b>
 </div>

+## NOTICE

+This project was the first serious project that I decided to do on my own when I first got into programming. \
+This system promises many things, but does not provide some.
+For example; ACID support and thread safety. \
+Moreover, this is an abandoned project.

+Please do not take this project seriously. \
+It was written with the keyboard of someone who just wanted to develop something that was difficult for him. \
+These strange codes that don't do what they promise, they're just here to remember the past.

 ## Featured Features

 + Open source and free for everyone